Overview of Sericulture

 In India, Sericulture is essentially a village-based industry providing employment to a sizable section of the population.
 Although Sericulture is considered as a subsidiary occupation, technological innovation has made it possible to take it up on an intensive scale capable of generating adequate income.
 It is also capable of providing continuous income to farmers.

-India is the second largest producer of silk in the world with an annual silk production of around 20,000 M.Tons.
+India is the second largest producer of silk in the world with an annual silk production of around 23,000 M.Tons.
 All the known varieties of silk, viz.
 Mulberry, Eri, Muga and Tasar are produced in India.
-Mulberry silk is the most popular variety in India, contributing more than 87% of the Country’s silk production.
+Mulberry silk is the most popular variety in India, contributing more than 81% of the Country’s silk production.
 Silk and silk goods are very good foreign exchange earners.
-Export potential of this sector is promising as silk production in Japan is declining and that of China, the largest silk production in the World, it is stagnant or declining.
+Export potential of this sector is promising.

 The present global scenario clearly indicates the enormous opportunities for the Indian Silk Industry.
 The need of the hour is to produce more bivoltine silk with reduced cost of production to meet the growing demands of quality silk.
-Realising this, the Govt. of India is taking all out efforts to boost bivoltine production in the country with the technical support from Japan International Co-operation Agency.
+Realising this, the Government is taking all out efforts to boost bivoltine production in the country.

 Sericulture in Tamil Nadu